phlam1512/Graphical-models/README.md

 This group project is submitted as part of assessed coursework.

 ## Files
-- `main.Rmd` contains all R code and elementary analysis.
+- `graphical_lasso.Rmd` contains all R code and elementary analysis.
 - `report.pdf` is the written report summarising the findings.